mlswg/mls-protocol/draft-barnes-mls-protocol.md

 while the updating being done.
 Note that keeping these secrets will considerably weaken the cryptographic security guarantees expected at the protocol level.

+[[OPEN ISSUE: How should we maintain a Transcript hash of the Application Data ?
+It would be surprising if the message counter was enough.]]

 ## Application AEAD Key Calculation

 The Application AEAD keying material is generated from the following input values:

-- The Application Secret value
+- The Application Secret value;
-- A purpose value indicating the specific value being generated and by who.
+- A purpose value indicating the specific value being generated;
+- An identifier associated to the identity of the sender;
-- The length of the bytestream being generated
+- The length of the key being generated.

 The traffic keying material is generated from an input traffic secret value using:

 ~~~~
+[sender]_id =
+  Hash([sender]_public_identity_key)

 [sender]_write_key =
-    HKDF-Expand-Label(Application Secret,[sender]+"key","",key_length)
+  HKDF-Expand-Label(Application Secret,"mls app key", [sender]_id, key_length)

 [sender]_write_iv  =
-    HKDF-Expand-Label(Application Secret,[sender]+"iv","",iv_length)
+  HKDF-Expand-Label(Application Secret,"mls app iv", [sender]_id, iv_length)
 ~~~~

-\[sender] denotes the identifier of the Group participant and + the concatenation operator.

-Note that since, the Application keys are dependant on the identity of the sender, the label caracterizing this identity MUST be part of the Associated-Data when performing AEAD encryption.
-As previously noted, it is RECOMMENDED to refresh the application secret and the associated keys after each message.
+The identity of the sender MUST be binded to the keys and IV used for AEAD encryption.
+This identifier should the the Hash of the public identity key of the used for signatures.

 All the traffic keying material is recomputed whenever the underlying Application Secret changes.

 ## Message Encryption and Decryption

-The Group participants should use the Application AEAD Keys associated with the negotiated MLS ciphersuite to AEAD encrypt and decrypt their Application messages as follows:
+The Group participants should use the AEAD algorithm associated with the negotiated MLS ciphersuite to AEAD encrypt and decrypt their Application messages and sign them as follows:

 ~~~~~
     struct {
         uint32 length;
         opaque content[length];
+        opaque signature[signature_length];
         uint8 zeros[length_of_padding];
     } MLSPlaintext;

     struct {
+        opaque group_id[32];
+        uint32 epoch;
-        uint32 key_id;
+        uint32 app_counter;
         uint32 length;
-        opaque encrypted_data[MLSCiphertext.length];
+        opaque encrypted_content[MLSCiphertext.length];
     } MLSCiphertext;
 ~~~~~

+The Group identifier and epoch allows a device to know which Group secret should be used.
+The application message-counter field is used to determine which Application secret should be used and compute the correct AEAD keys before performing decryption.

+The signature field, allows to privide strong authentication of the plaintext and avoid Group participants to impersonate other participants.
+Note, that this non-repudiability property does not necessarily contradict deniability (see {{authentication}}).

 [[ OPEN ISSUE: Should the padding be required for Application messages ?
 It is unclear if it is necessary or not for the Handshake messages.